Would you like to be involved in how our services are delivered?

 The Involvement Team help and support several involvement focus groups in the Trust and are always looking for new members to join these groups.

-If you have lived experience of mental health issues or carer for someone with a mental health issue and would like to have a voice in how are services are delivered, please contact the Involvement Team for more details by emailing lpft.involvement@nhs.net or calling 01529 222245 or 07773 206341.
+If you have lived experience of mental health issues or carer for someone with a mental health issue and would like to have a voice in how are services are delivered, please contact the Involvement Team for more details by emailing lpft.involvement@nhs.net

 Adult Eating Disorders (AEDS) Involvement Group

-Older People and Frailty Stakeholder Group
+Older People and Dementia Stakeholder Group

-Mental Health Liaison (MHLS) Steering Group
+Mental Health Liaison Steering (MHLS) Group

-We are looking for Experts by Experience to Support Medical Students’ Education
+We are looking for Experts by Experience to support medical students’ education

 LPFT is working in partnership with the Universities of Lincoln and Nottingham Medical Schools to train the next generation of doctors.